Mt. Rainier Scenic Railroad locomotives: Northern Pacific no. 1364, Baldwin 4-6-0

 Built in 1902 by the Baldwin Locomotive Works for the Northern Pacific as their #1364.
 1364 is a NP class S-4 locomotive; a ten wheeler, and originally Vauclain compound.
 They were very efficient, but maintenance costs forced NP to convert them to simple 2 cylinder engines in 1924.
 In 1927, superheaters were added.
 It worked in Washington state for many years until on January 1, 1954, it was retired, given a new paint job, and donated to the City of Tacoma who displayed it at Point Defiance.
 In the 1960s, a 14-year-old Jack Anderson contacted the Tacoma City Parks about giving the locomotive a cosmetic restoration.
 When this was done, the focus turned torwards getting the engine operational again, and in 1974 the engine was moved to a siding in Nalley Valley in Tacoma.
 This proved difficult; in 1979, the lease on the track ran out, and 1364 was moved out to the Tacoma tide flats into salty air.
 In 1985, it was moved to the MRSR's shops in Mineral, WA.
 In 1994, it was moved to the Northern Pacific Railway Museum in Toppenish, Washington, where the long process of restoration began.
-Under restoration.
+The restoration was finally completed in February of 2026, when it moved under its own power for the first time in 73 years.
+Currently operable.

+Former diesel locomotives

+Department of Transportation no. 014, Alco RSD-1

+Along with the current RSD-1 #41, MRSR had another: DOT-014.
+It was built for the US Army as their #8016 in 1943.
+Like #41, it was also used on the Trans-Iranian Railway during WWII.
+Unlike #41, it did not go to Alaska.
+At some point it was given to the Department of Transportation and given the designation DOT-014.
+It was then sold to the MRSR sometime before 1988.
+Presumed scrapped.